Cabbage Pakoda

 Cabbage Pakoda is a delicious Indian snack made from thinly shredded cabbage mixed with chickpea flour and spices and fried until crispy.
 Serve it with chai as a tea-time snack.

-I make a variety of pakoras.
-Here are some variations – Aloo Pakora, Onion Pakora, Palak Pakora, Paneer Pakora, and Chicken Pakora.
+I make many different types of pakoras.
+Here are some variations – Aloo Pakora, Onion Pakoda, Palak Pakora, Paneer Pakora, and Chicken Pakora.

 About Cabbage Pakoda

-Cabbage Pakoda is a delicious Indian snack made using cabbage, chickpea flour, and a few spices.
-Like any other pakoras, it is also a great recipe for monsoons or winter.
+Cabbage Pakoda (Cabbage Bhajiya) is a delicious Indian snack made using cabbage, chickpea flour, and a few spices.
+Like any other pakoras, it is also a perfect snack for monsoons or winter.

 I added onions to this recipe, but if you follow a no-onion diet, you can make the pakoda without using it.